 - You won’t be getting insured for vast sums on a guaranteed Over 50s plan.
-The objective of these is to pay for funeral costs.
-If you need a level of life insurance to cover outstanding debts, expenses, mortgage payments or car finance it’s unlikely this type of plan will be sufficient.
+The objective of this is to pay for funeral costs.
+If you need a level of life insurance to cover outstanding debts, expenses, mortgage payments or car finance, it’s unlikely this type of plan will be sufficient.

 Being Over 50 Does Not Exclude You from Regular Life Insurance of Any Type

 The Over 50s term can be misleading.
 It does not mean that if you’re over 50, you need one of these plans.
 That would be age discrimination.

 The Shepherds Friendly Over 50s Life Plan will provide preferential rates to non-smokers.
 However, being a non-smoker can indicate that you’re in good health, or at least in better health than a smoker would be.

 If that is the case and you are in good health with no existing health conditions, you would be best served getting quotes for two types of life insurance, either term or whole of life (or both) and a quote for over 50s.
 You can find that the amount you can get covered for is significantly higher on a general life insurance policy than it is on an Over 50s plan.
 Often is the case with these plans is you’ll get enough cover to save your family the expense of a funeral.
 Once that’s paid by the insurer, they get the leftover change.

 For those without health concerns, there’s no reason not to check out what other types of cover you can get.
 You could be cutting yourself short by not exploring all your options.

 Cheshire, SK8 1AL